Council Tax - exemptions, discounts and increases (unoccupied properties)

 - Unoccupied property information

-- Unoccupied and unfurnished property and second homes
+- Unoccupied property and second homes

-- Care worker, long term hospital, long term care
+- Long term hospital, long term care

 - In prison or other forms of detention

-- When a person has died
+- When a person has died and the property is unoccupied

 - Student unoccupied property exemption

-- Advice and information for owners of long term empty properties
+- Long term empty properties

 - Empty property surcharge